Deep Face Recognition: A Survey: Diverse recognition scenes of deep learning

 \subsubsection{Cross-Age Face Recognition}

 Cross-age FR is extremely challenging due to the changes in facial appearance by the aging process over time.
-One direct approach is to synthesize the input image to the target age.
+One direct approach is to synthesize the desired image with target age such that the recognition can be performed in the same age group.
 A generative probabilistic model was used by \cite{duong2017temporal} to model the facial aging process at each short-term stage.
 The identity-preserved conditional generative adversarial networks (IPCGANs) \cite{Wang2018faceaging} framework utilized a conditional-GAN to generate a face in which an identity-preserved module preserved the identity information and an age classifier forced the generated face with the target age.
-Antipov et al. \cite{antipov2017face} proposed aging faces by GAN, but the synthetic faces cannot be directly used for face verification due to its imperfect preservation of identities.
-Then, \cite{antipov2017boosting} used a local manifold adaptation (LMA) approach to solve the problem of \cite{antipov2017face}.
-In \cite{yang2017learning}, high-level age-specific features conveyed by the synthesized face are estimated by a pyramidal adversarial discriminator at multiple scales to generate more lifelike facial details.
-An alternative is to decompose aging/identity components separately and extract age-invariant representations.
-Wen et al. \cite{wen2016latent} developed a latent identity analysis (LIA) layer to separate the two components (Fig. \ref{fig12}).
+Antipov et al. \cite{antipov2017face} proposed to age faces by GAN, but the synthetic faces cannot be directly used for face verification due to its imperfect preservation of identities.
+Then, they used a local manifold adaptation (LMA) approach \cite{antipov2017boosting} to solve the problem of \cite{antipov2017face}.
+In \cite{yang2018learning}, high-level age-specific features conveyed by the synthesized face are estimated by a pyramidal adversarial discriminator at multiple scales to generate more lifelike facial details.
+An alternative to address the cross-age problem is to decompose aging and identity components separately and extract age-invariant representations.
+Wen et al. \cite{wen2016latent} developed a latent identity analysis (LIA) layer to separate these two components, as shown in Fig. \ref{fig12}.
 In \cite{zheng2017age}, age-invariant features were obtained by subtracting age-specific factors from the representations with the help of the age estimation task.
-In \cite{Wang_2018_ECCV}, face features are decomposed in the spherical coordinate system, the identity-related components are represented with angular coordinates and the age-related information is encoded with radial coordinate.
-Additionally, there are other methods for cross-age FR.
-For example, \cite{bianco2017large,el2017age} fine-tuned the CNN to transfer knowledge.
-Wang et al. \cite{wang2017unleash} proposed a siamese deep network of multi-task learning of FR and age estimation.
+In \cite{Wang_2018_ECCV}, face features are decomposed in the spherical coordinate system, in which the identity-related components are represented with angular coordinates and the age-related information is encoded with radial coordinate.
+Additionally, there are other methods designed for cross-age FR.
+For example, Bianco ett al. \cite{bianco2017large} and El et al. \cite{el2017age} fine-tuned the CNN to transfer knowledge across age.
+Wang et al. \cite{wang2017unleash} proposed a siamese deep network to perform multi-task learning of FR and age estimation.
 Li et al. \cite{li2018distance} integrated feature extraction and metric learning via a deep CNN.